NKulling/SWISS_NCP_ASSESSMENT/README.md

 ![NCP and Biodiversity Maps](https://github.com/NKulling/SWISS_NCP_ASSESSMENT/blob/main/NCP/_display/maps.png)

 Feel free to explore the folders to access specific scripts, tables, and parameters used in the generation of these indicators.

+## Reference

+Külling, N., Adde, A., Lambiel, A., Wicki, S., Guisan, A., Grêt-Regamey, A., & Lehmann, A. (2024).
+Nature’s contributions to people and biodiversity mapping in Switzerland: spatial patterns and environmental drivers.
+Ecological Indicators, 163, 112079. https://doi.org/10.1016/j.ecolind.2024.112079